List of historical acts of tax resistance: The birth of the modern war tax resistance movement, 1948

 In 1948, a Chicago conference on "More Disciplined and Revolutionary Pacifist Activity" attracted more than 300 people, and resulted in the formation of the group Peacemakers and its "Tax Refusal Committee."
 This is considered to be the birth of the modern organized war tax resistance movement in the United States.

 Monteverde, 1951

-Several Quaker conscientious objectors from the United States left the country and founded a settlement in Monteverde, Costa Rica, in order to no longer be forced to pay taxes for the United States military (Costa Rica had abolished its own military a few years earlier).
+Several Quaker conscientious objectors from the United States left the country and founded a settlement in Monteverde, Costa Rica, to no longer be forced to pay taxes for the United States military (Costa Rica had abolished its own military a few years earlier).

 Oaxaca, 1952

 A general strike in Oaxaca in 1952 was directed against the government's new tax plan.
 Rioters in Tlacolula stoned to death mayor Diodoro Maldonado.

 Pittston Township Wage Tax, 1952–53

 Hundreds of residents of Pittston Township, Pennsylvania refused to pay a new wage tax in 1952.
 The government responded by arresting 15 of them, and the resisters switched tactics to vastly underpay the tax as a way of resisting without risking immediate criminal sanctions.